Skip to content

 IDY in India:

-The International Day of Yoga is widely and enthusiastically celebrated in India.
-In several cities and towns around the nation, the day starts with large-scale yoga demonstrations performed by yoga experts and enthusiasts.
-Government programs like the Ministry of AYUSH are essential for planning events and raising public knowledge of yoga's health advantages.
-Additionally, cultural events, lectures, and workshops are organized to highlight the different aspects of yoga and its applicability in contemporary society.
+In India, the International Day of Yoga is celebrated on a wide scale with much enthusiasm.
+In numerous cities and towns across the country, the day is inaugurated with the practice of yoga by yoga experts and enthusiasts on a large scale.
+Government programs such as that of the Ministry of AYUSH are vital for the organization of such events and for increasing public awareness about the health benefits of yoga.
+In addition, various cultural activities, lectures, and workshops are organized to emphasize different aspects of yoga and the relevance of its practice in today’s society.

 What Indian and Global Leaders Say?